LuisAGuzmanI/LuisAGuzmanI/README.md

 <ul>
 <li>
 <b>Contact-hub</b>
-<p>As part of my on-campus job, I am developing an agile PHP-based web application called "Contact Hub."
-The application functions as a centralized platform for ITESM campuses information that provides comprehensive details on academic programs, student life, admission requirements, and campus options to attract potential students.
-The project follows the Scrum framework, and the platform will have a user-friendly interface that facilitates easy access to information and enhances the school's visibility.</p>
+<p>As part of my on-campus job, I colaborating on a PHP-based web application called "Contact Hub" using the SCRUM framework.
+The application functions as a centralized platform for ITESM campuses information that provides comprehensive details on academic programs, student life, admission requirements, and campus options to attract potential students.</p>
 </li>
 <li>
-<b>MAE Digital Library</b>
+<b>Peer learning-app</b>
-<p>Currently working on a Web App as a part of my scholarship service to store and distribute educational content from students to students using Firebase and Vue.js </p>
+<p>The project is a peer-learning web application connecting student mentors to fellow students in need of tutoring.
+It consists of two single-page applications using Firebase for hosting, database, and storage.
+One app uses Angular, the other Vue.js, both styled with Tailwind CSS.
+Students can search for mentors by subject and day, and approach them at a designated spot on campus.
+The app has connected over 2500 students and mentors.</p>
- It's still under development but you can visit the currently deployed version <a href="https://biblioteca.maes.mx/#/">here</a>!
+ It's still under development but you can visit the currently deployed version at <a href="https://biblioteca.maes.mx/#/">Biblioteca MAE</a> and <a href="https://maes.mx/#/">maes.mx</a>!
 </li>
 <li>
 <b>Arca Continental TWI Supervisor Training System</b>